Introduction to Standard Modern Arabic

 This is an intensive grammar-based course covering the main aspects of syntax and structure of Modern Standard Arabic.
 It is especially tailored to the needs of Masters students.
 The course aims to develop students' skills in reading, writing and comprehension as well as to provide an essential tool for future research related to the area.
 It is also a foundation-course for any further/advanced course(s) in the Arabic language.

 Introduction to Standard Modern Arabic is an intensive grammar-based course open to postgraduate students.
-Students attend four hours of lectures, a one-hour tutorial and a one-hour oral class per week.
 In addition to training students in reading comprehension, writing and the use of the dictionary, the course mainly aims to cover all the basics of Arabic grammar so that by the end of the course, students who need to use Arabic texts in their research are able to read and understand these texts independently, with the help of the dictionary.
 The oral component of the course aims to provide them with basic conversation skills which could help them conduct field research in Arabic-speaking countries.

 WorkloadThis course will be taught over 22 weeks with 5 hours classroom contact per week in language classes.